phetsims/gas-properties/doc/model.md

 the container smaller.
 This speed limit prevents pressure from changing too dramatically, which would make it too easy to blow the lid off of the container.

+### Collision Detection and Response

+TODO

 ### Hold Constant

-TODO: Describe "Hold Constant" modes for _Ideal_ screen.
+TODO: Describe the "Hold Constant" modes for _Ideal_ screen, which determines which quantity is held constant.

-### Misc

-TODO: Describe how initial velocity of particles is determined.
-Angle is random for a "dispersion" range.
-Speed is based on a Gaussian distribution of temperature.